 - Conservative majority (5-4) holds that Congress failed to abrogate State's sovereign immunity in "self-care" (a/k/a "medical leave") provision of FMLA.
-Distinguished Hibbs v DHS. - To abrogate sovereign immunity Congress must: - 1) Do so in "unmistakably clear language;" - Tailor the remedy to "prevent or remedy" conduct transgressing 14th Amendment's substantive provisions; - 3) There must be congruence and proportionality between the injury and the remedy;

-- Here Congress was addressing "discrimination in illness, not sex;" - not substantive 14th A right. - Any benefit to pregnant females is not "congruent and proportional" to remedy of universal medical leave.
+Distinguished Hibbs v DHS (which covered "family leave" provisions). - To abrogate sovereign immunity Congress must: - 1) Do so in "unmistakably clear language;" - Tailor the remedy to "prevent or remedy" conduct transgressing 14th Amendment's substantive provisions; - There must be congruence and proportionality between the injury and the remedy; - Here Congress was addressing "discrimination in illness, not sex;" not a substantive 14th A right. - Any benefit to pregnant females is not "congruent and proportional" to remedy of universal medical leave.